OWASP/wstg/Testing_for_Server-Side_Request_Forgery.md

 Some of the main mitigation attacks inlcude IP whitelisting and URL filtering.
 You can find out more on the [OWASP Server Side Request Forgery Prevention Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.html)

+## Test Objectives

+- Identify injection points (External resource calls, API calls)
+- Test if the SSRF is exploitable
+- Asses the severity of the vulnerability

 ## How to Test

 When testing for SSRF we are trying to trick the server into loading/writing unintended content.
 The most common test is for local and remote file inclusion, but there is another facet to SSRF, a trust relationship that often arises with server-side request forgery where the application server is able to interact with other back-end systems that are not directly reachable by users.
 These systems often have non-routable private IP addresses or are restricted to certain hosts.
 Since they are protected by the network topology, they often lack more sophisticated controls.